ZDOSt/Game-Master/README.md

 2. Custom CoT begins, where:
    - LLM checks scene state, relevant history, who witnessed it, and whether present characters know it or not
    - Contextually determines if mechanics are necessary.
 IF YES: Runs mechanics from Lorebook to determine success/failure. (this actually changes narration afterwards depending on results)
-   - Runs some checks from Lorebook to set initial NPC demeanor towards user (if new on scene) or check current NPCs.
+   - Runs some checks from Lorebook to set initial NPC demeanor towards user.
+Checks for pre-existing history (for pre-made characters), first meetings (for new characters), or revise currently known characters.
 This step will also change demeanor based on user actions/dialogue. (prevents NPCs from falling in love with you instantly)
-   - Runs a "Random Event Generator" to determine if a plot twist takes place (10% chance).
+   - Runs a "Random Event Generator" to determine if a plot twist takes place (20% chance).
-   - NPC internal thoughts and planned response to user.
    - Pre-flight check: Rule reinforcement.
 Here, LLM is forced to fill in the blanks and recall rules.
+   -
 3. LLM narrates, according to pre-established results/rules in preceding CoT.

 LOREBOOK ENTRIES: